Frida Sofía: 2004–2018: Exile in the United States, Univision debut and Playboy

+2019–present: Musical solo debut, Balón de Oro and upcoming double album

 In 2019, the Mexican Football Federation and Univision hired Frida Sofía to perform as the main musical act for the Gala Anual de la Entrega del Balón de Oro, held in Los Angeles, California.
 According to U.S Billboard magazine, the live performance became her international musical solo debut which was seen by 30 million viewers.

 Frida Sofía premiered her debut single "Ándale" at the Orpheum Theatre in Downtown Los Angeles.
 The single, which was produced by the Scottish-Canadian country musician Johnny Reid in Nashville, Tennessee, debuted in the Top 5 in Mexico, and at number 13 on iTunes, selling more than 3 million digital downloads during the first four weeks after its release.
 On October 24, 2019, she released her next single called "Nada Es Para Tanto", recorded in Nashville, Tennessee, produced by Zach Hall, drummer of the rock band Free Throw.
 Sofía premiered the single at the Universal Studios, in Orlando Florida.

 Inside the modeling industry, Frida Sofía has been working in several fashion events and catwalks, working with designers like :es:Leonardo Rocco.
 She also played the leading role in a number of music videos for other singers including Larry Hernández.